Let's start building a t-shirt customizer that will look like this:

 Naming your product

-On the right side of the screen click on Customizer title and type "T-Shirt Customizer".
+On the left side of the screen click on the Settings icon, then, under Customizer title, type "T-Shirt Customizer".

 Previewing your customizer